Sam-Accenture-Non-Binary-Voice/non-binary-voice-files/README.md

 **Prosody Model Voice Data**

 We then transferred a "non-binary" speaking style to the voice.
-This was done using a donor voice, [Avery Smith](https://www.blessedarethebinarybreakers.com/) (AS) and was chosen for their clear, consistent speaking style and for their natural mixture of masculine and feminine speech patterns and intonation.
+This was done using a donor voice, [Avery Smith](https://www.blessedarethebinarybreakers.com/) (AS), and was chosen for their clear, consistent speaking style and for their natural mixture of masculine and feminine speech patterns and intonation.
 AS also had a large amount of publicly available audio that we could use.
 In total, we transcribed a total of 3.5 hours of audio from this speaker.
 The AS audio and the associated transcripts can be found in the prosody_model_voice_data folder.
-Due to the length of this audio, it is provided here in mp3 format, rather than wav like the voice over recordings.
+Due to the length of this audio, it is provided here in .mp3 format, rather than .wav like the voice over recordings.

 **Prosody Model Voice Quality Transformation**

 As this speaker has a lower pitch than our voice over actor, we raised the pitch of their audio by about 7%.
 Applying a voice quality transformation to both the MM and AS voices ensures they sound closer in pitch to one another.
 We trained the prosody model for Sam with the the transformed audio dataset from AS.
 The prosody model trained on AS data is used to "guide" the acoustic prediction model at synthesis time.

 One of the challenges with this speaker and the small amount of data used was that the resultant TTS voice sounds more monotone than what is usually considered natural.
-The use of SSML markup is critical in making the voice sound natural and changing the emotion and intonation of the speech.
+The use of SSML markup is critical to making the voice sound natural and changing the emotion and intonation of the speech.

 **Average Model Voice Data**